Rusla

 Rusla, also known as the "Red Woman" from Middle Irish Ingean Ruagh, was a legendary Norwegian shield-maiden mentioned in the Gesta Danorum or "History of the Danes" of Saxo Grammaticus and in the Irish annals.
-According to Saxo, Rusla was the daughter of a 5th or 6th century king of Telemark called Rieg, and sister of Tesandus (Thrond), who was dispossessed of his throne by a Danish king named Omund.
+According to Saxo, Rusla was the daughter of a fifth or sixth century king of Telemark called Rieg, and sister of Tesandus (Thrond), who was dispossessed of his throne by a Danish king named Omund.
 Rusla formed a pirate fleet to attack all Danish ships as revenge for the affront to her brother.
-Rusla was always accompanied by another woman (some sources cite her as sister) Stikla, who was her deputy in all raids.
-Stikla turned to piracy to avoid marriage, and her name is the origin of the Norwegian city Stiklestad.
+Rusla was always accompanied by another woman, Stikla, who was her deputy in all raids.
+Stikla turned to piracy to avoid marriage, and her name is the origin of the Norwegian city of Stiklestad.

-Life and Death
+Life and death

 Rusla indiscriminately attacked ships and coastal towns in Iceland, Denmark and the British Isles.
 However, a Danish King named Omund was a trickster king and persuaded Tesandus to side with the Danes, taking him as a foster son.
 This plot caused Tesandus to lose his crown.
 Rusla waged war on the Danes in an attempt to avenge Tesandus' loss.
 During this conflict, she sank Tesandus' ship.
 Due to the mercy of Rusla, Tesandus was able to escape with his life, but this loss caused Tesandus to desire revenge on his sister.
 Tesandus pursued her fleet on ships of his own and eventually captured his sister Rusla, grabbing her by the braids while his crew killed her with blows from rowing oars.